Arch881010/Arch881010/README.md

 # Hello

-- 🔭 I’m currently working on some random things.
-- 🌱 I’m currently improving on .py/js/html/css.
 - 📫 How to reach me: @arch1010 on Discord OR create an issue in this repository.
 You can also email me (arch1010 at pm dot me.)
 - 😄 Pronouns: She/They